Last Updated on March 21, 2023

-Praguers love marionettes and the place was overflowing with an incredible number and variety of them – beautiful and whimsical knights, animals, fairies, all sorts of things – that were hanging from the ceiling, walls and every conceivable spot.
+Praguers love marionettes, and the place was overflowing with an incredible number and variety of them – beautiful and whimsical knights, animals, fairies, all sorts of things – that were hanging from the ceiling, walls, and every conceivable spot.
 They were incredibly well crafted and not cheap, of course, and the saleswoman was enthusiastic about showing us some of the newer ones.

-Even though this was Prague in winter, it was still lined with artists and jewelry vendors all along its length under the bridge’s famous black statues.
-Every once in a while we came to a statue that had a spot where its tarnish had been rubbed smooth by people wishing for good luck, showing the bright brass beneath.
+Even though this was Prague in winter, it was still lined with artists, jewelry vendors and the occasional musician at the base of the bridge’s famous black statues all along its length.
+Every once in a while, we came upon a statue that had a spot rubbed smooth by people wishing for good luck, showing the bright brass beneath.

 Prague in the Winter – Trdlo Buns in the Old Town Square

-It was a short walk from the Charles to the Old Town Hall with its famous Astronomical Clock.
-Like many visitors we spent a lot of time in the adjoining Old Town Square, since it’s a beautiful place where most tourists eat, drink and mingle in the cafés that pepper the square’s periphery.
+It was just a short walk from the Charles to the Old Town Hall with its famous Astronomical Clock.
+Like many visitors, we spent a lot of time in Old Town Square, which is the city’s true heart.

-If you’re hungry and want to forgo the cafes, or just want to sample one of the traditional sugar-and-cinnamon trdlo buns cooked over coals at an outdoor stand, there are a number of food stands along the Town Hall side of the square that are relatively good.
+If you’re hungry and want to forgo the cafes, or just want to sample one of the traditional sugar-and-cinnamon trdlo buns cooked over coals at an outdoor stand, there are several food stands along the Town Hall side of the square that are relatively good.

-By the end of the 19th century, after many Jews had left and the area had turned into a slum, the ghetto was razed and replaced with a bourgeois district, preserving only a handful of synagogues.
+By the end of the 19th century, many Jews had left, and the area had turned into a slum.
+It was then that the Ghetto was razed and replaced with a bourgeois district, preserving only a handful of synagogues.

 Antiques and a Beautiful Art Nouveau Building

-When I asked for directions to Republic Square they told us we had to be sure to visit the Municipal House, an old government building there.
+When I asked for directions to Republic Square, they told us we had to be sure to visit the Municipal House, an old government building there.
 “It’s a beautiful place,” they both said, leaving us wondering just what it could be.
 It turned out to be one of the highlights of the city.